 I particularly enjoyed the group’s interpretation of Obatala/Little Sunflower, the ballad, Verdad Amarga and the jazzy interpretation of Aragon’s, Guajira con Tumbao.

 On a historical note, the evening could not have been more significant.
-With Jerry Gonzalez gone and Andy’s bass virtually silenced due to illness the need to pass the knowledge, from one generation to the next, could not be more evident.
-Also, who knows if we will ever see Luques and Andy in this kind of setting again?
+With Jerry Gonzalez gone and Andy’s bass virtually silenced due to illness the need to pass the torch, from one generation to the next, could not be more evident.
+Also, the odds of seeing Andy and Luques in such an intimate setting again are slim to none.

-Everyone who is familiar with Andy realizes that he is a man of long silences and few words but as the evening came to a close, I distinctly observed him giving Luques a nod of approval and a congratulatory thumbs up!
+Everyone who knows Andy understands that he is a man of long silences and few words, but as the evening came to a close I observed Andy give Luques an enthusiastic nod of approval and a congratulatory thumbs up!

-The icing on the cake was Abby Curtis (mother of Luques and Zaccai) who baked a cake, decorated it with Andy and Luques’ likeness and served it with love to anyone with a sweet tooth.
+The icing on the cake (no pun intended) was Abby Curtis (mother of Luques and Zaccai) who baked a cake, decorated with a likeness of Andy and Luques and served it with love to anyone with a sweet tooth.

 Among those in attendance were Jerry Gonzalez’s daughters, Xiomara Amelia and Marisol, Ted and Abby Curtis, documentarians Richie Brinez and Alfie Alvarado, the journalist Russ Musto, the bassist Joe Santiago (who played a significant role in Luques’ development) and the trumpeters Carlos Abadie and Kali Peña, who sat in with the band.